PREVENT DUTY POLICY AND PROCEDURES

 It is important to stress that the Prevent duty is not intended to stop students from debating controversial issues.
 The College will always provide a safe space in which students and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.

-All staff should attend relevant training on Prevent Duty to be in the position to make an effective judgement on the subject.
+All staff should attend relevant training on Prevent Duty to be in the position to make an effective judgment on the subject.

 All staff and students are required to have an Enhanced DBS check.
 All staff must be able to demonstrate both a general understanding of the risks affecting students in the area and a specific understanding of how to identify individual students who may be at risk of radicalisation and what to do to support them.

 As with managing other safeguarding risks, staff should be alert to changes in behaviour which could indicate that they may need help or protection.
-Staff should use their professional judgement in identifying students who might be at risk of radicalisation and act proportionately which may include discussing their concerns with the Prevent Duty lead or Safeguarding lead with a view to making a referral to the Channel programme.
+Staff should use their professional judgment in identifying students who might be at risk of radicalisation and act proportionately which may include discussing their concerns with the Prevent Duty lead or Safeguarding Lead to make a referral to the Channel programme.

 As part of its responsibilities the Prevent Duty, LSME will carry out a risk assessment which is proportionate to the size, complexity and cultural setting of the institution.
 The risk assessment will ensure that appropriate policies and procedures are in place to help identify and support individuals who may be vulnerable and also to provide clear management oversight of the requirements.
 The risk assessment will be regularly reviewed and, where necessary, updated annually.